 I fixed mine down with 12G stainless hex drive screws.
 Not only because they look limp, but also because it’s the one area where the screws are likely to get splashed with water.
 And rust is U.G.L.Y.

-Finish cladding exterior: Cut your lengths of “gap filling wood” to size.
+5. Finish cladding exterior: Cut your lengths of “gap-filling wood” to size.
 And using more of your 50 million timber screws, fasten them into place.

 The wood I used was “whatever I could get my hands on”, so it turned out to be thicker than the slats of the pallet.
 I quite liked the effect as I think it added some dimension.

 You will need to decide what water treatment strategy you are going to take.
-Personally I am using chlorine tablets in a floater because by far, it’ the easiest, with really no fuss.
+Personally, I am using chlorine tablets in a floater because by far, it’s the easiest, with really no fuss.

-The challenge I set myself here was to keep cost down without compromising the quality of the end product.
+The challenge I set myself here was to keep costs down without compromising the quality of the above ground plunge pool.
 I am in the fortunate position of being able to get my hands on a lot of these materials for free.
-The pump was my only cash outlay at $100 for a good second hand unit.
+The pump was my only cash outlay at $100 for a good second-hand unit.

-If you had to fork out for every single part, then this is probably a $500 project (assuming you already have tools).
+If you had to fork out every single part of your above ground plunge pool, then this is probably a $500 project (assuming you already have tools).